OpenPSG/OpenPSG/boards/README.md

 # Board Files

-Designed for use with KiCad v0.6.x.
+The boards are designed with/for KiCad v0.6.x.